HPDCS/ROOT-Sim/README.md

 ----------------------------------------------------------------------------------------

+## Deprecation Notice

+ROOT-Sim has evolved into a complex package ecosystem that forms a modern simulation framework.
+Therefore, for the 3.0 release, a single repository did not fit anymore, and ROOT-Sim has moved to the [ROOT-Sim Organization](https://github.com/ROOT-Sim).
+This repository has been archived for historical purposes, while the development of the simulation core is taking place in the [ROOT-Sim core](https://github.com/ROOT-Sim/core) repository.

+## The ROme OpTimistic Simulator (ROOT-Sim)

 The ROme OpTimistic Simulator is an x86-64 Open Source, distributed multithreaded parallel simulation library developed using C/POSIX technology.
 It transparently supports all the mechanisms associated with parallelization and distribution of workload across the nodes